Guide to apps in Slack

 - Visit Add an app to your workspace for details on installing or requesting approval for apps that you’d like to use in Slack.

-- If you’re a workspace owner, visit Manage app installation settings for your workspace to learn more about managing your members’ ability to install and request apps.
+- If you’re a workspace owner, visit Manage app approval for your workspace to learn more about managing your members’ ability to install and request apps.

 - Read our documentation on Slack API if you’re interested in creating custom apps for your workspace or building apps for the Slack App Directory.